KaikeWesleyReis/bnlearn-multivar-prediction-metrics/README.md

 Return a list of 3 elements:
 - **cmList** is a *list of tables* for confusion matrix of each predicted variable
 - **ovaList** is a *list of tables* for OVA matrix of each predicted variable
-- **eval** is a *dataframe* where the rows are the predicted variables and the columns are the calculated metrics (about the metrics, more in **Details**)
+- **eval** is a *dataframe* where the rows are the predicted variables and the columns are the calculated metrics.

 ## Details
-The calculated metrics was based in *One VS All (OVA)* method for the confusion matrix metrics, *Scoring Rules* the accuracy based on the *multi-level confusion matrix*.
+The metrics was based in *One VS All (OVA)* method for the confusion matrix metrics, *Scoring Rules* and the accuracy based on the *multi-level confusion matrix*.
 The OVA metrics final result for a *j Variable* is the mean of all metrics calculated for each *v level*
 ### One VS All
 - Accuracy
 - Sensibility